 The four interrelated territories that are integral to any of these initiatives are:

-- The larger systemic context surrounding your initiative.
+- The larger systemic context surrounding a leadership initiative.

-- The specific problems and opportunities your initiative must address for it to be successful.
+- The specific problems and opportunities the initiative must address to be successful.

 - Yourself as a leader.

-Each point on the Leadership Agility Compass points to one of these territories, serving as a reminder to attend fully to all four.
-The Compass points themselves represent the four types of leadership agility you need to exercise in attending to these territories.
-The underlying dynamic of agility is the same for all four types: You step back from what you’re focused on, gain a wider perspective, and then move to put the key insights from this wider view into action.
-What is different about the four types of agility is that they each attend to different territories.
+Each point on the Leadership Agility Compass focuses on one of these territories.
+Together the four Compass points serve as a reminder to attend fully to all four territories.
+The Compass points themselves represent the four types of leadership agility needed in each of these territories.
+The underlying dynamic of agility is the same for all four types: You step back mentally from what you’re focused on, gain a wider and deeper perspective, and then put the key insights from this wider view into action.
+Here's how a leader can use the four points on the Compass:

 - Context-setting agility: Think of a specific real-life initiative you are planning or are already undertaking.
 Focus your mind on the doing of this initiative.
 Now, step back and let the larger strategic context of your initiative come into view.
 As you scan this larger environment, you recognize and anticipate changing circumstances, you decide which initiatives are most worth your time and effort – and why, and you clarify the outcomes you want each initiative to achieve.

 - Self-leadership agility: The fourth territory is, frankly, the most frequently overlooked.
 There is a saying: “Wherever you go, there you are.”
 You yourself are at the heart of everything you do as a leader.
-You activate your self-leadership agility when – before, during, and after an initiative you lead – you step back and reflect on yourself.
-Stepping back repeatedly in this way allows you to accelerate your own leadership development by clarifying your strengths and areas where you want to improve, proactively finding opportunities to stretch and grow as a leader, and reflecting your experiences as you continue to experiment toward higher levels of effectiveness.
+You activate your self-leadership agility when – before, during, and after any initiative you lead – you step back and reflect on your own leadership.
+Stepping back repeatedly in this way allows you to accelerate your own leadership development by clarifying your strengths and areas where you want to improve, proactively finding opportunities to stretch and grow as a leader, then reflect on your experiences as you continue to experiment toward higher levels of effectiveness.

 Try it out and see what happens.

-The Leadership Agility Compass is also at the heart of the innovative Leadership Agility 360 feedback instrument.
-It is also at the core of the Leadership Agility Change Lab, where leaders simultaneously advance their own change projects while increasing their agility as leaders.
+The Leadership Agility Compass is at the heart of the innovative Leadership Agility 360 feedback instrument.
+It is also at the core of our Leadership Agility Coaching Certification, as well as the Leadership Agility Change Lab, where leaders simultaneously advance their own change projects while increasing their agility as leaders.